Meet the Anti-Racism

 Co-founder, Wake Up Surrey; master’s student, diversity, equity and inclusion, Tufts University

-Sandhu is a community activist and a founding member of Wake Up Surrey, a grassroots community organization formed in 2018 in response to increasing gang violence and targeted shootings involving South Asian youth.
-He has spearheaded the group’s outreach by participating in more than 150 meetings with all levels of government, policing authorities, community stakeholders, educators, mental health experts and victim families.
-Sandhu also has many years of experience in global sports management.
+Sandhu has just completed his Masters in Diversity, Equity and Inclusion at Tufts University in Boston, with his graduate research focus on Advancing Racial Equality within Match Officiating in English Football.
+He is also a founding member of Wake Up Surrey, a grassroots community organization formed in 2018 in response to increasing gang violence and targeted shootings involving South Asian youth.
+His group highlighted the need for a racial equity lens to this multi-faceted social problem and participated in more than 150 meetings with all levels of government, policing authorities, community stakeholders, educators, mental health experts and victim families.